SashaKYotoz/SashaKYotoz/README.md

 - 👋 Hi, I’m @SashaKYotoz
-- 👀 I’m interested in creating game on unity and minecraft moding
+- 👀 I’m interested in creating games on Unity and mods for Minecraft
-- 🌱 I’m currently learning Forge/Fabric modification development
+- 🌱 I’m currently learning Forge modification development
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me discord: @sashakyotoz
+- 📫 How to reach me in discord: @sashakyotoz

 <!---
 SashaKYotoz/SashaKYotoz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.